 Stage Management for theatrical productions and events

 To gain accreditation teachers must complete the practical experience component of the program.
 This gives participants an opportunity to implement the skills developed at the workshop in a real-life setting.
 Participants nominate a school, regional or state education performance event in which they will be involved in the Stage Management team.
-The time and quality of involvement is assessed to ensure that it meets the 10 hour requirement and incorporates the appropriate level of involvement.
+The time and quality of involvement is assessed to ensure that it incorporates the appropriate level of involvement.